polizoto/align_transcript/README.md

 Preliminary:
 * Include speaker IDs and non-speech sounds in brackets (they will be ignored for alignment)- not necessary when you have PROFESSOR or STUDENT in all caps as speakers ids.
 * The TXT file and the AUDIO file must have the same name.
-They must also be located in a directory entitled 'Transcripts'.
+They must also be located in a directory entitled 'Transcripts' that is in the same directory as the scripts.
+(If a "Transcripts" folder doesn't exist or if there are no TXT files in it, the Align_Transcripts.sh script will abort.
 * HONORIFICS is a file containing abbreviations with periods that should not be treated as the end of a sentence (for segmenting).
-This file should be in same directory as scripts.
 * sentence-boundary.pl is a perl script that places all the sentences in a TXT file on their own lines.
-This file should be in the same directory as the script.

 1. Download or clone segment_transcript repository
 2. Open the terminal (Mac)